 Farmers (Saturn) stood by as armies of ravenous insects ate their young, healthy crops (house 4); and herders watched the rangelands providing food for their livestock (house 4) stripped bare before their eyes.

-Desert locust is the most destructive migratory pest in the world; and East Africa’s locust plagues in April and May 2020 could be a disaster attributed to the eclipse on June 21, 2020.
+Desert locust is the most destructive migratory pest in the world; and East Africa’s locust plagues in April and May 2020 were disasters that can be attributed to the eclipse on June 21, 2020.

 China’s June 21, 2020 eclipse chart